The DisCO Project Matrix

 The DisCO learning journey will feature interactive materials to explain DisCOs in plain language over a series of short, didactic articles, complemented by pop-up vocabulary definitions, infographics and videos (see below), TL/DRs, quizzes and games.
 With a pop-science approach, it will be based on our previous work in the Commons Transition Primer

 DisCO Ball: Knowledge Base

-DisCO Ball will also be the default user manual for the various platforms developed as part of the DisCO PROJECT (DECK, EXP, BLOCKS etc) with embedded animated tutorials for maximum accesibility.
+DisCO Ball will also be the default user manual for the various platforms developed as part of the DisCO PROJECT (DECK, EXP, BLOCKS, etc.) with embedded animated tutorials for maximum accessibility.